coralogix/terraform-provider-coralogix/docs/resources/alert.md

 Optional:

-- `group_by_fields` (Set of String) List of group-by fields to apply the notification logic on (can be empty).
+- `group_by_fields` (List of String) List of group-by fields to apply the notification logic on (can be empty).
 Every notification should contain unique group_by_fields permutation (the order doesn't matter).
 - `notification` (Block Set) Defines notification logic with optional recipients.
 Can contain single webhook or email recipients list. (see [below for nested schema](#nestedblock--notifications_group--notification))

 <a id="nestedblock--notifications_group--notification"></a>